InquisitorJax/Training/Projects/Project1.md

 2. How to manage arrays of information
 3. How to marray DOM elements with data items
 4. How to manage memory as NOT to have any memory leaks.
+5. Functional vs OOP in javascript and when to use what.

 ## Resources